Clear House Accountants

 Payroll Software

-Employers can use payroll software that HMRC has provided on a very basic fee for up to ten employees.
-However, most employers find it convenient to purchase their own RTI enabled payroll software to generate their returns.
+Employers can use payroll software that HMRC has provided for a very basic fee for up to ten employees.
+However, most employers find it convenient to purchase their own RTI-enabled payroll software to generate their returns.
 Employers in need of a reliable payroll accountant may outsource their payroll to an accountant or accountancy firm.

 Tip: Our Payroll health check can help you identify key weaknesses in your payroll function.